Australian Bureau of Statistics

 The NSSC is based on the national school census that is conducted annually on the first Friday in August by each state and territory department of education and the non-government education systems.
-Information is disseminated through the ABS website from February to March the following year.
+Information is disseminated through the ABS website from February through to March the following year.

 The NSSC is based on enrolment information from education administrative data systems at the time of the school census, collected in accordance with the standards and definitions applying to the collection.

-State and territory governments provide NSSC data to DEEWR for Commonwealth funding purposes.
+State and territory governments provide NSSC data to Australian Government Department of Education for Commonwealth funding purposes.

 State and territory governments provide school, student and staff data to the Australian Curriculum Assessment & Reporting Authority (ACARA) for school level reporting.

-NSSC data are reported through the National Report on Schooling in Australia, Aboriginal and Torres Strait Islander Education Action Plan, National Education Agreement, National Partnership on Youth Attainment and Transitions and the Report on Government Services.
+NSSC data is reported through the National Report on Schooling in Australia, Aboriginal and Torres Strait Islander Education Action Plan, National Education Agreement, National Partnership on Youth Attainment and Transitions and the Report on Government Services.

 The five-yearly Census of Population and Housing includes information on children attending school and the occupation of Australians (including teachers).

-This page last updated 19 March 2013
+This page last updated 5 February 2014